 My spouse and I are married.
 Must we still go through the adoption process?

-Yes, it is very important for the non-biological parent to adopt in order to protect her parental rights even if you are married.
-For more information about this, click here and here.
+It is recommended that the non-biological parent adopt in order to protect her parental rights even if you are married.
+Learn more about marriage equality and adoption in Texas.

 Is same-sex adoption legal in Texas?

 Yes, same-sex couples can adopt in Texas.
-However, because Texas law does not explicitly authorize second-parent adoption, not all judges will allow it.
-It is therefore important to consult with an attorney experienced with adoption by same-sex couples
+However, it is important to consult with an attorney experienced with adoption by same-sex couples.

 What is second-parent adoption?

-A second-parent adoption occurs when a second person in an unmarried couple adopts a child.
-While this term is often used interchangeably with same-sex adoption or adoption by a same-sex couple, the process is similar to an adoption by a step-parent.
+The term is often used interchangeably with same-sex adoption or adoption by a same-sex couple, but the process is similar to an adoption by a step-parent.

 How long does the adoption process take?